As unified communications finds wider adoption, businesses can't forget to make security a part of the equation.

 "Security will increasingly become an issue as you have so many disparate pieces of technology becoming part of a business' unified communications solution," said Nora Freedman, senior research analyst with IDC in Framingham, Mass.
 "As you introduce multiple points of vulnerability the general feeling is that more companies should be paying attention to how this plays out if you have all these different devices connected to the network."

 There is no question the vulnerabilities are out there.
-Last week Cisco released
+Last week Cisco released a patch for a heap overflow vulnerability it found in its Unified Communications Manager product.

 But in a young unified communications (UC) market, security is not top of mind for vendors or the businesses that are adopting the technology.